 Immediately following the death of the Donor, the Executor and Trustee will be authorised to exercise all provisions of this Last Will & Testament and to use the assets from the estate to make necessary arrangements, without any unnecessary delay, for the following items:

-(i) To pay personal debts, obligations, expenses of the last illness, administration of estate, funeral and testamentary expenses.
+(i) To pay personal debts, obligations, expenses of the last illness, administration of the estate, funeral, and testamentary expenses.

 (ii) To pay inheritance tax (if any) in respect of property passing under the Will.